 This measures how long the site will react to the audience’s first interaction.
 For example, it can be tapped on a button.
-In that way, a user can sense how quickly the website page reaction is to input.
+In that way, a user can sense how quickly the website page reacts to input.

 FID also measures how quickly the page responds to user inputs.
-A higher FID time results in a lower Page Load Time, more visits, and more conversions.
+A higher FID time results in fewer Page Load Time, more visits, and more conversions.

 So, if your FID time is more significant than 2 seconds, it dramatically impacts your business and doesn’t delay making changes to increase the FID score and reduce the Page Load Time.